 Would the ban impact manufacturing?

 China is accelerating in technological advances and production capabilities and is creating “the factory of the future.”
 Therefore, automation is a key component of the government’s strategy.

-A report by (IFR) highlights that “the strongest growth in the robotics industry is in Asia — lead by China as the world’s number one marketplace.”
+A report by International Federation of Robotics (IFR) highlights that “the strongest growth in the robotics industry is in Asia — lead by China as the world’s number one marketplace.”
 In fact, the report shows that China is the leader on the market “with a share of 30 percent of the total supply in 2016.”
 With the sales of about 87,000 industrial robots, China approached the total sales volume of Europe and the Americas combined (97,300 units).
 Additionally, Chinese robot suppliers extended their home market share to 31 percent in 2016.

 Hindering the import of foreign robots and transformative technology will disrupt production circles, impact the labor market and decrease the overall profitability of businesses, as well as having severe and long-term economic consequences for China.
 Likewise, the ban on foreign technology will inhibit global trade and economic growth, becoming a serious and very expensive threat to the global economy.